alexeicolin/javelin/README.md

     # setenv addtty ${addtty} ${mtdparts}
     # run nfsboot

+First, we will get a working bootable setup using the stock kernel shipped with the Javelin extracted from the NAND.
+A [later section](#custom-kernel) will cover an option to customize the kernel configuration and build it from source.

 Get the modules from the stock ramdisk (message from gunzip about trailing garbage is because we copied the whole partition instead of the image, it is